V-Sekai-fire/aria-character-core/apps/aria_timestrike/docs/adr/037-timeline-based-vs-durative-actions.md

 #### Durative Action Planning (Current Approach)

 **Advantages:**
-- **Computational Tractability**: Well-studied algorithms with known complexity bounds
+- **Simple Implementation**: Critical Path Method is well-understood and straightforward
 - **Intuitive Modeling**: Actions directly correspond to things agents do
-- **Simpler Implementation**: Critical Path Method provides straightforward scheduling
 - **Clear Dependencies**: Action dependencies are explicit and easy to verify
 - **Proven Approach**: Extensively used in automated planning and project management

 **Disadvantages:**
+- **Exponential Action Explosion**: Complex plans require exponentially many actions to represent properly
 - **Limited State Modeling**: Actions represent instantaneous state changes, not continuous evolution
 - **Resource Modeling**: Awkward representation of continuously changing resources
 - **Inflexibility**: Hard to represent interruptible or variable-duration activities
-- **Artificial Granularity**: Must choose specific action granularity that may not match domain
+- **Sequential Bottleneck**: All actions must be sequenced even when they could be independent
+- **Replanning Cost**: Changing one action often requires replanning the entire sequence

 ### Example Comparison